I won’t lie to you, mama. This topic is HARD. Non-viable pregnancy is sometimes a blessing but ALWAYS a tragedy.

 Determining Whether or Not Your Pregnancy May Be Non-Viable

-As with testing for the pregnancy itself, measurements of hCG (human chorionic gonadotropin) accompany ultrasound in diagnosing the potential for complications.
+As with testing for the pregnancy itself, measurements of hCG (human chorionic gonadotropin) along with an early ultrasound can help in diagnosing the potential for complications.

-These by themselves aren’t conclusive, though–this is important to note because a failed diagnosis could be catastrophic.
+Keep in mind that these methods aren’t 100% conclusive, though–this is important to note because a failed diagnosis could be catastrophic.

 For this reason, and I hope your practitioner agrees, the investigation of viability should come to a screeching halt when the practitioner asks themselves “Is there a chance of viability”.